Dominic Frisby: Kisses on a Postcard

-The Vigilante Projectionist and Other Public Stunts
+Public stunts

 Frisby has engaged in several high-profile, comedic stunts.

 In 2001, he took part in an attempt to get into the Guinness Book of Records at Edinburgh as one of 45 comics onstage in 45 minutes.
 He created the website Perrier Bets in 2004 to take bets on who would win the Perrier Award at Edinburgh.

 On the run-up to the day of Brexit, pro-EU activists started a campaign to get Ludwig van Beethoven's "Ode to Joy" (used as the EU anthem) performed by André Rieu to Number One on the day of Brexit, so Frisby launched a counter-campaign to get his satirical folk song "17 Million Fuck Offs" in the charts.
 It reached number 43 in the UK Singles Charts.

 On Brexit Day, 31 January 2020, Frisby was invited by Leave Means Leave to perform "17 Million Fuck Offs" at their Brexit celebration in Parliament Square.
 He was told that he could not sing the phrase "fuck off" on the stage as that would be a public order offence.
 Instead, he had the crowd sing the words, saying “They can't arrest 40,000 of you.”

 In 2020 he tried without success to get his song, I'm Gonna Marry, Gary selected as Britain's 2021 Eurovision entry, maintaining even after he failed to get selected, that he would have done better than Embers by James Newman, which came last with no points.

-In 2021, during the Covid lockdowns, he used guerrilla projection techniques to beam subversive messages onto prominent buildings.

-On the Bank of England, he projected messages, which included “Money printer go brrrrrrr” and “Printing money is stealing from the poor”.

-On the HMRC at Aldwych he projected, “Taxation is a form of theft”.

-On the BBC he projected, “British Brainwashing Corporation.”

-On St Thomas's Hospital, “Close the NHS.
-Open the pubs” and “Matt's lies matter.”